-- 13.4.1 Unit members do not accrue sick leave while using catastrophic leave credits. - 13.4.2 Unit members receiving workers' compensation benefits for industrial illness/injury shall not be entitled to use catastrophic leave credits provided in this section. - 13.4.3 Approval or denial of catastrophic leave requests by the joint committee shall not be subject to appeal or subject to the provisions of Article X-Grievance Procedure of this Agreement. - 13.4.4 District-paid health and welfare benefits shall end when extended disability leave (differential pay) provided in Section 3 of this article would have ended had catastrophic leave not been granted.
-Unit members using catastrophic leave credits beyond the five months of disability leave may continue health and welfare benefit coverage by paying the appropriate premiums. - 13.4.5 Catastrophic leave, if granted, shall not commence until all sick leave is exhausted, or ten days after illness commences, whichever is later.
+- 13.4.1 Unit members do not accrue sick leave while using catastrophic leave credits. - 13.4.2 Unit members receiving workers' compensation benefits for industrial illness/injury shall not be entitled to use catastrophic leave credits provided in this section. - 13.4.3 Approval or denial of catastrophic leave requests by the joint committee shall not be subject to appeal or subject to the provisions of Article X-Grievance Procedure of this Agreement. - 13.4.4 District-paid health and welfare benefits shall continue while an employee is using catastrophic leave credits and is in paid status. - 13.4.5 Catastrophic leave, if granted, shall not commence until all sick leave is exhausted, or ten days after illness commences, whichever is later.